2 Die 4

-"2 Die 4" (stylized in all lowercase as "2 die 4") is a song by American singer Addison Rae from Rae's debut extended play AR.
+"2 Die 4" (stylized in all lowercase as "2 die 4") is a song by American singer Addison Rae featuring British singer Charli XCX, from Rae's debut extended play, AR (2023).
 It became available as the EP's second track on August 18, 2023, through Sandlot Records.
 A demo solo version of the track originally leaked in 2022 and went viral.
 Despite not being released as a single, it peaked at number 67 on the Irish chart and number 13 on the New Zealand Hot Singles chart.

 The song marked the beginning of numerous collaborations for both Rae and Charli XCX.
 Since its release, the two have teamed up again on Charli XCX's remix of "Von Dutch" with A. G. Cook, and both are also featured on the track "Lucifer" from Cook's Britpop album.

 Background and composition

 "2 Die 4" is a dance-pop song released on August 18, 2023 as part of her debut EP AR.
 In an interview with Vogue, Rae declared that "I've looked up to Charli forever, and to have her as part of this means so much, as she's been supportive of me all the way.
 She's always been excited about my music."

 A solo demo originally leaked shortly after Rae's debut single, "Obsessed", intended for her unreleased "lost album".
 Following strong criticism of her first single, Rae was initially hesitant to release more music.
 However, the leaked track quickly gained traction on TikTok, even earning praise from Charli XCX who had been working with Rae on other material for the album.
 After Rae announced the EP's release in 2023, it was speculated the song would be included in the tracklist.
 Rae recounted, "Charli had texted me and was like, 'I heard "2 Die 4" leaked.
 You know I love that song.
 Let me do a verse.'"